MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-power-platform.md

 1. In the **Product** section, enter the `Organization ID`, `Site ID`, and `Location ID` values that you want to query.

-1. Click **Edit Dimensions** button to select or unselect dimensions from query body.
+1. Click **Edit Dimensions** to select or unselect dimensions from query body.

-1. Select `Use all values` if a dimension should be included in query, but not filtering any certain value.
+1. Select `Use all values` if a dimension should be included in query without filtering any certain value.

 1. In the **Query Settings** section, select `Query ATP` to include ATP related information; select `Include negative quantities` to include negative quantities for calculated measure results.